itteddy/appdev-archetypes/ReadMe.md

 ## spring-boot-camel

-Spring Boot with camel and other usefule things.
+Spring Boot with camel and other useful things.

 ```
 mvn archetype:generate \